 9 Tools to Help You Stay Connected During the Coronavirus PandemicApril 9, 2020 - Katie McCallum

-While COVID-19 cases are beginning to plateau in some areas and cities, this new virus will be among us for some time.
+By now, you've probably heard that the new coronavirus that causes COVID-19 will continue to be among us for some time.
 This means social distancing is part of our "new normal."

-This also means that connecting with family and friends will continue to look quite a bit different, especially when it comes to visiting those who are vulnerable to serious illness.
+This also means that connecting with family and friends will continue to look quite a bit different, especially when it comes to holidays and visiting those who are vulnerable to serious illness.

 Tools to help you keep in touch

 With a variety of free video chat apps and web platforms available, there are plenty of ways to see and talk to your family and friends.
-Here are a few we recommend:
+Here are a few you may consider trying:

 - WhatsApp: Available across devices and around the world, WhatsApp is a great way to message, call or video chat with basically anyone.
 And with encryption services built into the platform, you can be sure your communication stays private.
 However, while making voice or video calls, keep in mind that WhatsApp relies on your cell data if you're not connected to Wi-Fi.
 In addition, you can't call landline numbers with WhatsApp.
 Download WhatsApp for iOS or Android, or use it on your computer.